NeuralNetworkNomad/PacketWatch/README.md

-# Packet Sniffer
+# Packet Watch

 ## Overview

-The Packet Sniffer is a program designed to capture and analyze network packets on a specified network interface.
+Packet Watch is a program designed to capture and analyze network packets on a specified network interface.
 It provides detailed information about each captured packet, including source and destination IP addresses, ports, protocol, packet size, and a timestamp.

 ## Usage